-The grand piano sound will be most important for most players, but we want to highlight some others first.
+The grand piano sound will be most important for most players, but I want to highlight some others first.

-We have given a fairly high score in this department because we feel the speaker system delivers projection and clarity that isn’t always found at this price.
+I have given a fairly high score in this department because I feel the speaker system delivers projection and clarity that isn’t always found at this price.

 What this means is that you will probably get a slightly different experience depending on how you are playing or what you are playing.

-We don’t want to be too harsh because the keyboard feel is still above average for its class.
-The problem is that we expect a little better when talking about a Korg natural hammer-action keyboard.
+I don’t want to be too harsh because the keyboard feel is still above average for its class.
+The problem is that I expect a little better when talking about a Korg natural hammer-action keyboard.

-In the LP-180s defense, we should mention that it’s a very slim and lightweight digital piano.
+In the LP-180’s defense, I should mention that it’s a very slim and lightweight digital piano.